Dominant D puts Cowboys past Rams 22-10 for 4th straight win – KION546

 MISCOMMUNICATION

-The Cowboys missed the extra point on Lawrence’s touchdown because new long snapper Matt Overton hit holder Bryan Anger in the head with the football while Anger was looking elsewhere.
-Overton, who was on the Rams’ practice squad last month, is replacing Jake McQuaide, who spent a decade with the Rams before leaving in 2021.
+The Cowboys missed the extra point on Lawrence’s touchdown because new long snapper Matt Overton hit holder Bryan Anger in the head with the ball while Anger was looking elsewhere.
+Overton, who was on the Rams’ practice squad last month, is replacing Jake McQuaide, who’s out with a torn triceps muscle.

 INJURIES